Holiaaa/spl/README.md

 # Simple Programming Language

-A Programming Language made in python for a youtube video See 'code.spl' for a basic example.
+A Programming Language made in python

+See 'code.spl' for a basic example.